Indoor air quality and its impacts

 Allergies : Allergens present in indoor air can trigger or aggravate allergies.

-Cardiovascular problems : Exposure to certain pollutants can increase the risk of cardiovascular diseases.
+Cardiovascular problems : Exposure to certain pollutants can increase the risk of cardiovascular disease.

 Neurological effects : Some pollutants, such as VOCs, can affect the nervous system, causing headaches, fatigue, and other neurological symptoms.

-Sick Building Syndrome (SBS) : A set of symptoms including headaches, dizziness, nausea, and difficulty concentrating, often related to poor air quality in buildings.
+Sick Building Syndrome (SBS) : A cluster of symptoms including headaches, dizziness, nausea, and difficulty concentrating, often linked to poor air quality in buildings.

 Benefits of measuring indoor air quality regularly